OpenCAPI/oc-accel-doc/web-doc/docs/apps_notes/Installing_an_OC-AD9H7_on_IC922.md

 Unlike CAPI2.0, OpenCAPI (OC) doesn’t use PCI links, however, the card requires PCIe power supply and mechanical socket to work.
 An OC card can thus be theoretically installed in any PCIe socket.
 As the OC card can also be used in CAPI2 mode, Figure 1 indicates the slots where is can be placed for CAPI2/OpenCAPI dual usage.

-Note that since OC-AD9H7 is 3/4 height it can only be placed in slots 4 and 9.
+Note that since OC-AD9H7 is 3/4 height it can only be placed in slots 4 and 9 using:

+- either a special Wistron riser
+- or a mechanically modified original riser.

 ![](./IC922_9h7_slots.png)